Light Dark Matter from Inflaton Decay: Introduction

 In this paper, we study a new possibility of light DM production.
 The light DM is produced from the decay of an inflaton which reheats the Universe.\footnote {The parent scalar field does not have to be the inflaton; if it once dominates the universe, any scalar field may play the role.
 For the minimality of the scenario, in the this analysis, we assume that the parent scalar field is the inflaton.} We show that, if the reheating temperature $T_R$ is higher than the inflaton mass $m_\f$, the DM particles from the inflaton decays can become cold enough due to the red shift.
 If the inflaton coupling to the SM particles and the DM is not too small, $T_R\gtrsim m_\f$ can be realized due to the dissipation effect~\cite{Yokoyama:2005dv, Anisimov:2008dz, Drewes:2010pf, Mukaida:2012qn, Drewes:2013iaa, Mukaida:2012bz, Moroi:2014mqa}.
 In particular, for the case that the DM is bosonic, the DM production can be enhanced due to the stimulated emission effect like LASER (light amplification by stimulated emission of radiation); we call such a mechanism as DASER.
 In addition, if the DM is fermionic, a Dirac sea DM can be realized.
 Interestingly, the produced DM does not suffer from the isocurvature problem.
 Axion(-like) DM and Dirac sea DM of a right-handed neutrino, which is responsible to the neutrino oscillations, are discussed.

-Heavy DM production in association with the reheating was studied, e.g.\ during thermalization at the last stage of the reheating ~\cite{Harigaya:2014waa, Harigaya:2019tzu, Garcia:2020eof} and during the preheating \cite{Chung:1998zb, Chung:1998ua}.
+Heavy DM production in association with the reheating was studied, e.g.\ due to the decay (with a late time annihilation) of the inflaton~\cite{Moroi:1994rs, Kawasaki:1995cy, Moroi:1999zb, Jeong:2011sg, Ellis:2015jpg}, during thermalization at the last stage of the reheating ~\cite{Harigaya:2014waa, Garcia:2018wtq, Harigaya:2019tzu, Garcia:2020eof} and during the preheating \cite{Chung:1998zb, Chung:1998ua}.
 In contrast, we focus on general ``light" DM production, for which we find that $T_R/m_\f\gtrsim 1$ is important.
-In Ref\,.\cite{Co:2018mho}, the QCD axion production from parametric resonance of the Peccei-Quinn (PQ) field was considered, however the PQ field condensate does not dominate and reheat the Universe.
+In Ref\,.\cite{Co:2017mop}, the QCD axion production from parametric resonance of the Peccei-Quinn (PQ) field was considered, however the PQ field condensate does not dominate and reheat the Universe.

 This paper is organized as follows.
 In Section \ref{sec:formalisms}, we present the basic formalisms used in our analysis.
 In Section \ref{sec:LDM}, we discuss the light DM production from the inflaton decay.
 In Section \ref{sec:models}, we discuss several possibilities of the light DM produced by our mechanism, i.e., axion DM and right-handed neutrino DM.
 In Section \ref{sec:M2}, we give an example of the inflaton model which gives $T_R\gtrsim m_\phi$.
 Section \ref{sec:conclusions} is devoted to conclusions and discussion.